Juniper/terraform-provider-mist/docs/resources/site_setting.md

 - `occupancy` (Attributes) Occupancy Analytics settings (see [below for nested schema](#nestedatt--occupancy))
 - `persist_config_on_device` (Boolean) whether to store the config on AP
 - `proxy` (Attributes) Proxy Configuration to talk to Mist (see [below for nested schema](#nestedatt--proxy))
+- `remove_existing_configs` (Boolean) by default, when we configure a device, we only clean up config we generates.
+Remove existing configs if enabled
 - `report_gatt` (Boolean) whether AP should periodically connect to BLE devices and report GATT device info (device name, manufacturer name, serial number, battery %, temperature, humidity)
 - `rogue` (Attributes) Rogue site settings (see [below for nested schema](#nestedatt--rogue))
 - `rtsa` (Attributes) managed mobility (see [below for nested schema](#nestedatt--rtsa))